-SeedTRAY, Specialty Crop Education and Entrepreneurial Development for Transition Age Youth, a USDA funded grant from the California Department of Food and Agriculture, is an ongoing training program of Noyo Food Forest for youth of Fort Bragg and Mendocino coast communities.
+SeedTRAY-2, Training Youth and Beginning Farmers in Sustainable Specialty Crop Production and Water Management Strategies, a USDA funded grant from the California Department of Food and Agriculture, is an ongoing training program of Noyo Food Forest for youth of Fort Bragg and Mendocino coast communities.

 The program delivers Summer Intern Intensives and seasonal after-school internships during the school year.